 It took a conversation with my own coach for me to discover that I have been missing a critical tenet of living in the zone: regular play.

 My coach challenged me, kindly called me on the story I was telling myself, and gave me the exact same journaling assignment I had given a client just five days earlier.
+Where are your excuses?
+What is keeping you from taking time off?

 (On a side note: this is why coaches need a coach.
 We are too close to our own stuff sometimes – and need someone to (lovingly) call us on our own bull-shit.)